Property Laws in Oklahoma Divorce

 • the amount of alimony paid from one spouse to another

-• the spouses' debts
+• the spouses' debts, and

-• any conduct that increased or decreased the value of marital property
+• any conduct that increased or decreased the value of marital property.

-When splitting military benefits, the court must follow specific guidelines.
-If a spouse earns Special Monthly Compensation (SMC) for the loss or loss of use of an organ or extremity, the court treats those payments as the injured spouse's separate property.
+When splitting military benefits, the judge must follow specific guidelines.
+If a spouse earns Special Monthly Compensation (SMC) for the loss or lost use of an organ or extremity, the judge will treat those payments as the injured spouse's separate property.
 (Okla.
-Stat.
-Ann. tit.
-43 § 121 (C).)
-Additionally, Combat-Related Special Compensation (CRSC) is the spouse's separate property if the injured spouse can prove to the court that the payment is for combat-related loss of limb or loss of bodily function, and the payments began before either spouse filed for divorce.
+Stat. tit.
+43, § 121(C) (2023).)
+Additionally, Combat-Related Special Compensation (CRSC) is the separate property of an injured spouse who can prove that the payment is for combat-related loss of a limb or bodily function, and the payments began before either spouse filed for divorce.
 (Okla.
-Stat.
-Ann. tit.
-43 § 121 (D).)
+Stat. tit.
+43, § 121(D) (2023).)

 Considering Divorce?